-- 1. Stand alone design allows higher levels of outdoor air to be introduced into the a/c space. - Static test ports provided to verify intake and exhaust CFM. - 3.
+- 1. Stand alone design allows higher levels of outdoor air to be introduced into the a/c space. - 2.
+Static test ports provided to verify intake and exhaust CFM. - 3.
 Balancing damper(s) is field provided when connected to ductwork.
 System will not operate properly without balancing damper. - 4.
-Roof curbs are available for the ERV's. - See blower performance charts for airflow at various E.S.P.. - 6.
+See blower performance charts for airflow at various E.S.P.. - 5.
 Filter rack with 2" pleated filters included.